Computational Resources at UChicago

 Digital Media Workshop

-The Digital Media Workshop is open to students and faculty interested in digital media across the Humanities, Social Sciences, and Physical Sciences at the University of Chicago.
+The Digital Media Workshop is open to students and faculty interested in digital media in the Division of the Arts & Humanities, the Division of the Social Sciences, and the Physical Sciences Division at the University of Chicago.
 Presentations and discussions in this workshop span theoretical scholarship, scientific inquiry, and artistic practice, making it a highly interdisciplinary site for engaging the political, aesthetic, social, cultural, and technical dimensions of digital media across their many formats.

 Information Technology Services